Jimi Hendrix’s 1960s Danelectro Bronze Standard

 Army Days

-A collection of photographs from Jimi Hendrix’s Army days (around 1961) features him with this particular guitar.
-Interestingly, earlier images depict the pickguard missing, suggesting that Jimi removed it, likely because it served no purpose for his unique upside-down playing style.
+A collection of photographs from Jimi Hendrix’s Army days (circa 1961) shows him with this particular Danelectro guitar.
+Interestingly, earlier photos depict the guitar without a pickguard, suggesting that Jimi may have removed it.

 p.s.
 Please send my guitar as soon as you can – I really need it now – it’s still over at Betty’s house.